Five reasons why you should register your trade mark

 Why do I need to register my trade mark?

-Many clients ask this question, and wonder why they are at a disadvantage by simply using their mark, as opposed to going through the trade mark registration process.
+Many clients ask this question, and wonder why they are at a disadvantage by simply using their trade mark, as opposed to going through the trade mark registration process.

 The top five reasons why you should register your trade mark: